-My Activity allows you to review and control data that's created when you use Google services, like searches you've done or your visits to Google Play.
+My Activity allows you to review and control data that's saved to your Google Account when you're signed in and using Google services, like searches you've done or your visits to Google Play.
 You can browse by date and by topic, and delete part or all of your activity.